Skip to content

 The Australian context

-For local manufacturers in sectors such as food and beverage and dairy, sector hygiene and traceability obligations sit on top of this framework, which is another reason data continuity through the upgrade has to be planned rather than reconciled afterward.
+For acceptance testing, IEC 62381 provides a common framework for how factory acceptance, site acceptance and site integration tests are structured and recorded (IEC 62381), which keeps test scope, pass criteria and sign-off consistent when several parties share responsibility for a cutover.
+For manufacturers in sectors such as food and beverage and dairy, hygiene and traceability obligations sit on top of this framework, another reason data continuity has to be planned rather than reconciled afterward.

 Bringing the plan together